adekrdanet/Bankable-Reference/README.md

 # Bankable

-While at Bankable I helped [Angus Fergusson](https://www.linkedin.com/in/angusfergnz/) build up a customer success organisation from scratch  - and in turn he helped me kick-start my career in Sales!
+While at Bankable I helped [Angus Fergusson](https://www.linkedin.com/in/angusfergnz/) build up a Customer Success organisation from scratch - and in turn he taught me to sell!

-While under Angus' tutelage I got the first

-Contact details:
+While we both moved on from Bankable, I'm confident that Angus still retains fond memories from our time together.
+You can contact him diretly on Linkedin or on the following:

 ahfergusson@gmail.com
 +44 7767 415354